IAnanyaV/Roomies/README.md

-# Roomies
+# roomies
-This is a website , where you can find your roommate according to your prefrence.
+Website to find your roommate